From Autocomplete to Autonomy: How Claude Code Changed the Way I Build Software

 Finding Claude Code

-Here's what my workflow looks like now with Claude Code on the Max plan:
+My workflow now with Claude Code on the Max plan:

-- I write a prompt describing what I need — the business context, the technical constraints, how it should integrate with existing systems
+1. I write a prompt describing what I need: the business context, the technical constraints, how it should integrate with existing systems

-- It implements the whole thing — models, migrations, controllers, views, tests
+4. It implements the whole thing: models, migrations, controllers, views, tests

-The key insight is that I moved from writing code to writing specifications.
-And honestly?
-Specifications are what I should have been writing all along.
-The hard part of software engineering was never the syntax.
+I effectively moved from writing code to writing specifications.
+And specifications are what I should have been writing all along.

 Real examples from the last month